donmccurdy/glTF-Transform/CONTRIBUTING.md

 yarn lerna exec -- <command>
 ```

-While working, use `yarn run watch` to watch and rebuild code after changes.
+While working, use `yarn run build:watch` to watch and rebuild code after changes.
 To use a local
-version of the CLI, run `yarn link` within the `packages/cli` directory.
+version of the CLI, run `npm link` (not `yarn link`!) within the `packages/cli` directory.
 Then
 `gltf-transform -h` will use local code instead of any global installation.

 ### Pull requests